open/close all folders

 - Aaron "Hotch" Hotchner of Criminal Minds can be seen often second guessing his own decisions.
 The best example is in the second part of "The Fisher King", where, after scolding Agent Anderson for not staying with Elle after driving her home causing her to get shot, Hotch laments how he forget to tell Anderson to specifically stay with her after driving her home.

 - Rome.
-After a slave brings Pompey a message that Caesar's army is advancing, he's faced with a decision: should he fight or flee?
+After a slave brings Pompey the Great a message that Julius Caesar's army is advancing, he's faced with a decision: should he fight or flee?
 Pompey then gives a monologue saying how envious he is of the slave, who has all his decisions made for him.

 - Israeli satire show Eretz Nehederet aired this skit before the winner of the 2009 elections was declared.
 It featured a group of former Israeli prime ministers singing a song to both candidates, aimed at the winner-to-be, detailing how awful life would be after they get the job.
 Subverted by Shim'on Peres, who would still like to be the prime minister again in spite of everything.